oVirt/ovirt-site/source/develop/dev-process/devprocess.md

 if you don't know who is should review your patch you can either -

-*   ping the engine-devel@ovirt.org mailing list with the link to gerrits request
+*   ping the devel@ovirt.org mailing list with the link to Pull request
 *   git blame your code and trace recent users who committed code that you changed

       git blame HEAD~1 path/to/file -L {start},{end}